 Zero Crime & High Safety

-With a country that prides itself on a high quality of life, you can expect to see zero to no crime rates in Andorra.
+With a country that prides itself on a high quality of life, you can expect to see zero to exceptionally low crime rates in Andorra.
 Events such as break-ins, robberies, and murders are rarely heard of.

 The people of Andorra are very friendly and welcoming to foreigners as a large part of the economy is tourism-oriented.
 The economy is very strong, the infrastructure is developed, and the high elevation brings fresh air year-round.